What is AbIver Plus™?

 AbIver Plus™ is a horse wormer that contains the active ingredients, ivermectin and praziquantel.
 This drug combines the broad spectrum activity of ivermectin and tapeworm control from praziquantel.
-AbIver Plus™ provides excellent tapeworm control.
-It is approved for use in all breeds of horses, ponies, as well as foals that are as young as four weeks old, pregnant mares, and breeding stallions.
-AbIver Plus™ comes in granules for easy administration; helping to ensure the right dose will be given to the horse.
+It provides excellent tapeworm control.
+Approved for use in all breeds of horses, ponies, as well as foals that are as young as four weeks old, pregnant mares, and breeding stallions.
+This dewormer comes in granules for easy administration.
+Helping to ensure the right dose will be given to the horse.

 What is the ideal deworming schedule for AbIver Plus™?

 AbIver Plus™ is typically used at least two times annually.
 During Spring (when grazing season starts), and Autumn (following the first frost), to control bot larvae, other common parasites and also tapeworms.
 The veterinarian can provide you with the best advice on what kind of parasite control program suits your horse’s requirements.
 An equine worming program will vary from one horse to another, as well as one region to another.